azdavis/millet/docs/errors.md

 An export was undefined.

-Millet uses either SML/NJ CM files or ML Basis files to know what SML source files to analyze, and in what order.
-Both of these "group" file types allow for listing "exports", which are generally the names of structures, signatures, or functors.
+Millet uses either SML/NJ CM files or ML Basis files (aka "group" files) to know what SML source files to analyze, and in what order.
+Both of these group file types allow for listing "exports", which are generally the names of structures, signatures, or functors.

 This error will be emitted when a group file lists an export not defined by the source files.

+To fix, define the export in source files, or remove the export in the group file.

 ## 2001